-In the backdrop of increasing commercial activity, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) was formed in 1982, with an objective of conserving Antarctic marine ecosystem, including krill.
-With 24 countries and European Union as its current members, the commission manages and regulates krill fishing in the southern ocean.
-Following ecosystem based approach and through scientific inputs from member countries, fisheries, and other conservation groups, it sets conservation measures and guidelines such as on where krill fishing takes place, area-wise spread of precautionary catch limits, and scientific observation on fishing vessels.
+In the backdrop of increasing commercial activity, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) was formed in 1982, with an objective of conserving Antarctic marine ecosystems, including a focus on krill.
+With 24 countries and the European Union as its current members, the commission manages and regulates krill fishing in the southern ocean.
+The following ecosystem-based approach and through scientific inputs from member countries, fisheries, and other conservation groups, it sets conservation measures and guidelines, such as on where krill fishing takes place, area-wise spread of precautionary catch limits, and scientific observation on fishing vessels.

-As per CCAMLR, the current krill biomass in the key fishing area in south-west Atlantic waters is estimated about 60.3 million tonnes.
+As per CCAMLR, the current krill biomass in the key fishing area in southwestwaters is estimated to be about 60.3 million tonnes.
 According to a study in 2009, krill biomass, extrapolated from a CCAMLR acoustic-survey in 2000, was about 133 million tonnes in 2000.
-Another method in this study indicates it to be 117-379 million tonnes during 1926-2004.
-Together with another study by similar team, a decline in krill biomass was suggested by about 40-80% in the last three decades.
-Broadly agreeing to the reduction in biomass, the scientific community at large appears to be uncertain about the extent of it.
+Another method in this study indicates the number to be 117-379 million tonnes during 1926-2004.
+Together with another study by a similar team, a decline in krill biomass was suggested by about 40-80% in the last three decades.
+They are broadly agreeing in terms of the reduction in biomass, but the scientific community at large appears to be uncertain about the extent.

-Several country level research agencies are collecting time series annual data, which may contribute to CCAMLR in near-future.
+Several country-level research agencies are collecting time series annual data, which may contribute to CCAMLR in the near future.

-At present, commercial krill fishing takes place only in three main fishing areas in south-west Atlantic waters of southern ocean, namely, South Shetland Islands, the South Orkney Islands, and South Georgia.
-Krill fishing areas appear to have shrunk from 1970s and 1980s, when it included parts of south Indian Ocean and Pacific waters.
-Limited exploratory fishing is allowed in pacific and south-east Atlantic waters.
+At present, commercial krill fishing takes place only in three main fishing areas in southwest Atlantic waters of the southern ocean, namely, the South Shetland Islands, the South Orkney Islands, and South Georgia.
+Krill fishing areas appear to have shrunk from the 1970s and 1980s when it included parts of the south Indian Ocean andwaters.
+Limited exploratory fishing is allowed in pacific and southeast Atlantic waters.

-In northern hemisphere, krill fishing is banned or highly controlled due to environment concerns and competition with other fisheries.
-There is limited activity in waters around Japan and minimal in areas near British Columbia.
-Citing ecosystem concerns, National Oceanic and Atmospheric Association (NOAA) of the US, has banned fishing krill off the coasts of California, Oregon and Washington.
+In the northern hemisphere, krill fishing is banned or highly controlled due to environmental concerns and competition with other fisheries.
+There is limited activity in waters around Japan and it is also minimal in areas near British Columbia.
+Citing ecosystem concerns, the National Oceanic and Atmospheric Association (NOAA) of the US has banned fishing krill off the coasts of California, Oregon, and.